yasintoy/Slack-Gitsin/README.md

 ## Are you kidding me?
 "8 GB ought to be enough for everyone", Don't be ridiculous.

-A mix of pycharm, slack, vagrant and chrome :
+`Let me show you an example : ` A mix of pycharm, slack, vagrant and chrome :
 # ![](screen_shots/marcosmemory.jpg)